mackelab/mnle-for-ddms/README.md

 ```python
 pip install -r requirements.txt
 ```
 in the `mnle-for-ddms` folder.
-It will install a custom branch of the `sbibm` benchmarking frame, the current version of `sbi` and additional required packages.
+It will install a custom branch of the `sbibm` benchmarking framework, the current version of `sbi` and additional required packages.

 The [`notebooks`](notebooks) folder contains jupyter notebooks for reproducing the figures presented in the paper.

-The core code for MNLE is in [`notebooks/mnle_utils.py`](notebooks/mnle_utils.py).
+The research code for MNLE is in [`notebooks/mnle_utils.py`](notebooks/mnle_utils.py).

 Please do not hesitate to create an issue if you have questions or encounter problems.